UTC+06:00: Use in Xinjiang

 In Xinjiang, China, this time offset is known as the Xinjiang Time or Urumqi Time (شىنجاڭ ۋاقتى).
 It is set due to its geographical location in the westernmost part of China.
-It has been approved by Chinese authorities for civil purposes since February 1986, although the decision had been rejected by the local ethnic Han population and some Han-dominated regional governments.
+It has been approved by Chinese authorities for civil purposes since February 1986, although the decision has been rejected by the local ethnic Han population and some Han-dominated regional governments.

-According to Human Rights Watch, a Uyghur man was arrested and detained by Chinese authorities in 2018 over "terrorist charges" for setting his watch to Xinjiang Time.
+According to Human Rights Watch, a Uyghur man was arrested and detained by Chinese authorities in 2018 on "terrorist charges" for setting his watch to Xinjiang Time.